 It’s unclear whether or not the DG digital coupons and Ibotta rebates will be stackable.
 Currently, you can use a digital coupon from Dollar General and then submit your paper receipt to Ibotta to get a rebate.
 But ever since the Ibotta-Walmart partnership began, many offers have had restrictions that prevented them from stacking with other coupons or promotions.

-If you’re worried at all about the DG–Ibotta partnership going the way of Walmart Rewards, though, there are some key differences to note.
+If you’re worried at all about the DG–Ibotta partnership going the way of Walmart Cash, though, there are some key differences to note.
 Dollar General has digital coupons, whereas Walmart does not.
-And so far, it doesn’t sound like Dollar General will make you pay to access these offers like you do with Walmart Rewards.
+And so far, it doesn’t sound like Dollar General rebates will make you pay to access these offers like you do with Walmart Cash rewards.